exyte/Chat/README.md

 `messageLinkPreviewLimit` - limit the maximum number of link previews per message
 `linkPreviewsEnabled` - enable or disable message link previews globally
 `shouldShowPreviewForLink` - provide custom logic to decide whether a specific URL should show a preview
 `setMessageFont` - pass custom font to use for messages
-`messageUseMarkdown` - use markdown (e.g. ** to make something bold) or not
-`messageUseStyler` - pass a function that converts the message's `String` to the styled `AttributedString`

 ### makes sense only for built-in input view
 `inputViewText` - binding to current text in the default input text field